There are a number of different ways to assess the most eco friendly, sustainable and ethical foods and food diet types.

-What is profitable – making money, having low financial risk and ultimately being able to operate a sustainable business is a huge priority for farmers and food producers
+Making money, having low financial risk and ultimately being able to operate a sustainable business is a huge priority for farmers and food producers

-What is practical – how easy the food is to produce, available resources (water, land and types of land, soil, nutrients, seeds, animals, machinery etc.), growing conditions and seasons (different geographic locations can differ with what can and can’t be produced in a particular place), what can be transported, and other factors, are all things farmers have to consider from a practicality standpoint in deciding what they can produce
+How easy the food is to produce, available resources (water, land and types of land, soil, nutrients, seeds, animals, machinery etc.), growing conditions and seasons (different geographic locations can differ with what can and can’t be produced in a particular place), what can be transported, and other factors, are all things farmers have to consider from a practicality standpoint in deciding what they can produce

 Government, Policy Makers & Others

 There are other bodies and organisations that can have an impact on the food supply and food production within countries, and between countries.